 Spotify is also testing a real-time lyrics feature within the mobile app to enable a karaoke-like experience.
 There is reportedly an option to watch the lyrics on full screen, which should make it easier to sing along with them.

-Spotify remains the global champ when it comes to music streaming services.
+Spotify (which offers Premium Subscription) remains the global champ when it comes to music streaming services.
 The service has over 100 million subscribers worldwide and has over 30 million songs within its catalog.
 In comparison, Spotify’s closest rival, Apple Music, has about 60 million monthly subscribers but has a more extensive inventory of about 45 million songs to listen to.